 A customer brought us an OEM part that is no longer made and asked to have a low volume production run created of 1-10 pieces per week.
-The parts are low value and low demand so the capital involved in injection molding even for limited use tooling were greater than the available budget.
+The parts are low value and low demand so the capital involved in injection molding even for limited use tooling was greater than the available budget.

 Additive Manufacturing solution

 Our initial solution was to use 3D printed parts to meet the low capital cost and low per part prices.
 We measured the part and modeled out a custom version to use for printing.
 Once complete we printed several test prints and revised the model through 4 revisions to get a working final product.

 Once we had a working visual prototype the remaining scope was drafted out.
 The parts require Flexural strength, UV and Weather Resistance, and the ability to have holes tapped.
 This brought the final per piece print cost up to 4-5x the budget!

 Our next available solution was to use the printed parts in a traditional silicone mold to create urethane based reproductions of the parts.

 Modeling the mold box for printing